mevert87/workout/README.md

 This program aims to help those of us who are confused or overwhelmed by the task of creating (and following) a weightlifting schedule that properly balances the variables above.

-The program takes two input (workout time = 60, 90 or 120 minutes) and workout goals ( "Get Bigger" or "Get Stronger") and generates a full weekly workout schedule with the following constraints:
+The program takes two user inputs (workout time = 60, 90 or 120 minutes) and workout goals ( "Get Bigger" or "Get Stronger") and generates a full weekly workout schedule with the following constraints:

 Every muscle group gets worked at most twice per week and at least once per week.